 interested in a monthly payment plan may enroll in the Nelnet Payment Plan

 through their CUNYfirst Self-Service Center.
 Payment

 plans are available for Spring, Summer, and Fall terms.
-If paying by credit
+The enrollment fee is $25 per term.
+If paying by credit/debit

 The payment plan will consider any prior term balances on your student account.